 - Turmeric is also commonly consumed for its medicinal qualities, as it has dozens of known health benefits.

-I hope you enjoyed the Vegan Tomato-Turmeric Cabbage Stew, which of course I think would be the perfect main course to serve with the Turmeric-Coconut Basmati Rice.
+I hope you enjoyed the Vegan Tomato-Turmeric Cabbage Stew, which of course I think would be the perfect main course to serve with the Coconut Turmeric Rice.

 They will not only compliment each other, but the rice is the perfect thing to soak up any extra sauce from the stew.
 And every stew needs something to soak up the sauce!